tylpk1216/WinGPT/README.md

 3. Run Build.bat.

 ## FAQ
-1. If you run it on Windows 10, you need to use CMD windows that has administrator privilege.
+1. If you run it on Windows 10, you must use CMD windows that has administrator privilege.
-2. You can use argc to dump another disk information -> "WinGPT.exe 1".
+2. You can use argv to dump another disk information -> "WinGPT.exe 1".

 ## Running
 ![running](Result.png)